Press ESC to close

 The water temperature used when washing African hair is an essential consideration.
 Extremely hot water can strip the hair of its natural oils and lead to dryness, while cold water may not effectively cleanse the scalp and hair.
 The ideal water temperature for African hair washing is lukewarm, as it helps to open up the hair cuticles, allowing for thorough cleaning without causing excessive moisture loss.

-See also How Do You Moisturize An African American Scalp?
+See also How Do You Keep Your Scalp Healthy For African American Hair?

 Appropriate use of hair products during washing